Max Kepler Player Props: Twins vs. Royals

-On Friday, Max Kepler (.294 batting average in his past 10 games, with four doubles, a home run, a walk and five RBI) and the Minnesota Twins play the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
-First pitch is at 4:10 PM ET.
+The Minnesota Twins, including Max Kepler (hitting .364 in his past 10 games, with four doubles, a home run, three walks and six RBI), take on starting pitcher Brady Singer and the Kansas City Royals at Target Field, Sunday at 2:10 PM ET.

-In his most recent game, he racked up two hits (going 2-for-4 with a double and an RBI) against the Royals.
+In his last game, he strung together two hits (going 2-for-3) against the Royals.

 Max Kepler Game Info & Props vs. the Royals